breitnw/micromusic/README.md

 # micromusic
 A tiny, lightweight miniplayer for Apple Music written in Rust with SDL2.
-Micromusic is minimalistic by design, with no text antialiasing or drop shadow, and just a few buttons.
+Micromusic is minimalistic by design, with no text antialiasing or title bar, and just a few buttons.
 There's one line of text for the title, artist, and album, and it scrolls continuously.
 You can like/unlike, skip forward, skip backward, play/pause, and that's pretty much it.
 If that sounds fun to you, give it a try.

 ![an animated GIF of micromusic in use](screenshots/skip.gif)